 World Nomads

-Popular with younger travellers and students.
-One of the few providers that allows you to purchase or extend cover while already overseas - useful if your study plans change.
-Covers a wide range of activities as standard.
+World Nomads is popular with younger travellers and students due to its flexibility.
+It is one of the few providers that allows you to purchase or extend cover while already overseas, which is useful if your study plans change or you decide to travel after your programme ends.

 200+ adventure activities covered